probmods/chapters/non-parametric-models.md

  (mem (lambda (index) (beta 1 alpha))))
 ~~~~

-`pick-a-stick` is a higher-order procedure that takes another procedure called `sticks`, which returns the stick weight for each stick. (`pick-a-stick` is also a *recursive* function&mdash;one that calls itself&mdash;we will explore recursive functions more in the section [[Recursive Models]].)
+`pick-a-stick` is a higher-order procedure that takes another procedure called `sticks`, which returns the stick weight for each stick. `pick-a-stick` is also a *recursive* function---one that calls itself.

 Notice that `sticks` uses `mem` to associate a particular draw from `beta` with each natural number.
 When we call it again with the same index we will get back the same stick weight.
 This (crucially) means that we construct the $\beta'_k$s only "lazily" when we need them&mdash;even though we started by imagining an infinite set of "sticks" we only ever construct a finite subset of them.